-. . .
+- . . .
 [I]n order to offer intermodal portability to their subscribers, these smaller carriers must acquire the hardware and software necessary to provide porting, make the necessary network upgrades, and ensure that their upgraded networks work reliably and accurately.
 Some of the Petitioners also assert that Two Percent Carriers often lack the experience and technical experience with number porting to quickly implement the necessary upgrades to their systems to ensure accurate porting.
-Accordingly, we conclude that special circumstances exist to grant Two Percent Carriers who have not previously upgraded their systems to support LNP a limited amount of additional time to overcome the technological obstacles they face to successfully meet a request for wireline-to-wireless porting.

-12. In that order, the FCC granted these rural providers an additional six months to provide LNP.
-We find that the requested two-year waiver of the LNP requirements should give Stoneham adequate time to make necessary facilities hardware and software upgrades, and to work with vendors for the administration part of portability.
+Accordingly, we conclude that special circumstances exist to grant Two Percent Carriers who have not previously upgraded their systems to support LNP a limited amount of additional time to overcome the technological obstacles they face to successfully meet a request for wireline-to-wireless porting. - 12.
+In that order, the FCC granted these rural providers an additional six months to provide LNP. - 13.
+We note that Dubois states in its Petition for waiver that is has already purchased and installed the necessary LNP software to upgrade its switch, but the software has not yet been tested with the switch vendor.
+It appears to us that because Dubois has taken proactive steps to implement LNP, a two-year waiver is not necessary.
+We believe that Dubois can accomplish the necessary testing, vendor agreements, and administrative changes within one year.
+If this is not the case, or if there are circumstances with Dubois' Wyoming operations that will make this impossible, Dubois can file for an additional waiver next year and supply us with further information.